hardik20/candidate-tests/questions.md

 ---
 Answer:
-API testing is the most interesting trend noe because the tests are more reliable, maintainable , less fragile when compared to GUI and it is possible cover a lot of scenarios
+API testing is the most interesting trend now because the tests are more reliable, maintainable , less fragile when compared to GUI and it is possible cover a lot of scenarios
 ---

 ##### 3. How would you implement test automation in an application with streaming data?